nodejs/node/doc/api/crypto.md

 For asymmetric keys, this property represents the type of the embedded key (`'rsa'`, `'dsa'`, `'ec'`, `'ed25519'`, `'ed448'`, `'x25519'` or `'x448'`).
-This property is `undefined` for symmetric keys and `'unknown'` for unrecognized `KeyObject` types.
+This property is `undefined` for symmetric keys and `'unsupported'` for unrecognized `KeyObject` types.

 ### keyObject.export([options])